StrongResearch/isc-demos/README.md

 Now that you have your VPN correctly installed, configured, and enabled, we'll get you set up with a login to the ISC associated with your User and Organisation.

 Your User login to the ISC will be associated with an Organisation.
-If you are the first person in your organisation to register, then you will be assigned to a brand new Organisation, and you can then invite others to this organisation.
-If someone has already created an Organisation on Control Plane that you should be associated with, they can send you an invitation to join (step 2 below) and you can skip to step 3 below.
 Check with your colleagues before proceeding to avoid doubling-up Organisations.

+**If you are the first person in your Organisation to register:**

 1. Visit the Strong Compute **Control Plane** at https://cp.strongcompute.ai/, click on **"Register"**, register with your email and choose a suitable password.
-2. If you are the first person in your Organisation to register, click on the menu at the top right of the page (labelled with your email and Organisation name) and click on **"Organisations"**.
+2. Click on the menu at the top right of the page (labelled with your email and Organisation name) and click on **"Organisations"**.
     On the "Your Organisations" page, click on the tile for your organisation.
-When you first register, your Organisation will be named **"<your email>'s Personal
-    Organisation"**.
-From the **"Organisation Settings"** page you can update the name of your Organisation, view current members, and send invitations to new members.
-If you would like to use Control Plane to track your usage on Azure, AWS, GCP, or Lambda you can also manage your API keys for these platforms, though this is not necessary for using the ISC.
+When you first register, your Organisation will be named **"<your email>'s Personal Organisation"**.
+From the **"Organisation Settings"** page you can update the name of your
+    Organisation, view current members, and send invitations to new members.

+**If you are responding to an invitation to join an Organisation on Control Plane, continue from here:**

 3. Click on the menu at the top right of the page and click on **"Settings"**.
 4. At the bottom of the page, click on **"NEW SSH KEY"**.
 5. You will need a cryptographic key pair which you can generate by opening a terminal and running `ssh-keygen`.
 When prompted,